 - Advocating for, or encouraging, any of the above behavior.

-Disagreements happen all the time.
+Disagreements happen.
 When they occur, we seek to resolve disagreements and differing views constructively and with the help of the community and community processes.
-When disagreements escalate, we ask our community advocates to step in to moderate, mediate, and help resolve tense situations.
+When disagreements escalate, we ask our community advocates and leaders to step in to moderate, mediate, and help resolve tense situations.

-The HashiCorp support team are well-informed and trained on how to deal with incidents.
+The HashiCorp people team are well-informed and trained on how to deal with incidents.
 Report the incident to email@example.com and try to include the following:

 - Identifying information (name, email address, IRC nick, etc.) of the person doing the harassing.